Malizma333/line-rider-web-guide/index.md

 ### Navigation

-Navigation is made easy with the search feature, just click on the search bar above or press the keybind `Ctrl/Cmd + F` to begin searching for topics.
+Navigation is made easy with the search feature, just click on the search bar at the top or press the keybind `Ctrl/Cmd + F` to begin searching for topics.
 A good place to get started is [Quickstart page](/quickstart/), which demonstrates the essential features of line rider web needed to create your first track.

 For developers, the separate [Developer site](https://malizma333.github.io/line-rider-web-docs/){:target="_blank"} goes more in detail about API features useful for developing mods and external tools.

 Contributing to this page is currently only available through the [GitHub repository](https://github.com/Malizma333/line-rider-web-guide/){:target="_blank"}, which requires having a GitHub account and creating a separate branch to make changes.
-This process may be amended to be more user-friendly in the future.
+This process may be amended in the future to be more user-friendly.